murchandamus/bips/bip-update-process.md

 relevant discussion threads on other platforms.
 Entries take the format "yyyy-mm-dd: link", e.g.
 `2009-09-09: https://www.mail-archive.com/cryptography@metzdowd.com/msg10142.html`.

-__Revision__: The Revision header indicates the version of this BIP after a Change Log section has been added.
+__Revision__: The Revision header indicates the version of this BIP after a Changelog section has been added.

 __Requires__: BIPs may have a Requires header to indicate existing BIPs the new proposal depends on.